git-pull/tao-of-tmux/manuscript/05-session.md

 ## Summary

-In this chapter, you learned how to rename sessions for organizational purposes as well as how to switch between them quickly.
+In this chapter, you learned how to rename sessions for organizational purposes and how to switch between them quickly.

 You'll always be attached to a session when you're using a client in tmux.

 One way that may help is to think of sessions as workspaces designed to help organize a set of windows.
-Its analogous to [virtual desktop](https://en.wikipedia.org/wiki/Virtual_desktop) spaces in GUI computing.
+It's analogous to [virtual desktop](https://en.wikipedia.org/wiki/Virtual_desktop) spaces in GUI computing.

-In the next chapter we will go into *windows*, which like sessions, are also nameable and let you switch between them.
+In the next chapter, we will go into *windows*, which, like sessions, are also nameable and let you switch between them.